sflammia/PauliPopRec.jl/README.md

-# PauliPopRec.jl:
+# PauliPopRec.jl

 ## Pauli error estimation via population recovery

-This is an implementation of the algorithm in S. T. Flammia and R. O'Donnell, "Pauli error estimation via population recovery", *Quantum* **5**, 549 (2021); arXiv:2105.02885.
+This is an implementation of the algorithm in S. T. Flammia and R. O'Donnell, "Pauli error estimation via population recovery", *Quantum* **5**, 549 (2021); [arXiv:2105.02885](https://arxiv.org/abs/2105.02885).

+To get started with a little more explanation, see the [tutorial notebook](https://github.com/sflammia/PauliPopRec/blob/main/docs/PauliPopRecTutorial.ipynb).
+Here is a rough sketch of how to use this package to estimate Pauli error rates.

 ```julia